lampts/data_science/README.md

 # data_science

+> seeing is believing.
+A witty saying proves nothing.

 > "When solving a problem of interest, do not solve a more general problem as an intermediate step."
 (Vladimir Vapnik)

 Events: I will put word cloud for that.